Madden’s new target passing is anything but a… Brees.

 It’s an interesting story, stretching roughly five hours, though it’s worth pointing out that much of that time is spent off the field.
 Madden’s idea to keep you engaged is to make otherwise mundane decisions — such as whether or not to play a trick on your friend or if you should stop and take a selfie — count in your ongoing scouting report.

 Gameplay segments are varied as well.
-Sometimes the game will ask you to complete quick-time events to pass a challenge, and at others you’ll be tested with mini games (like 7-on-7 drills or who can knock down a series of targets the fastest).
+Sometimes the game will ask you to complete quick-time events to pass a challenge, and at other times you’ll be tested with mini games (like 7-on-7 drills or who can knock down a series of targets the fastest).
 There’s also learning play terminology, doing media interviews and, of course, traditional football (usually via high school flashbacks).

 Considering it was the first effort, Longshot turns out to be quite well done.
 Still, it ends on a bit of a down note.
-The finale is a series of six challenges where you’re graded based on your performance in various game situations.
+The finale is a series of six challenges in which you’re graded based on your performance in various game situations.
 The problem is the computer calls the plays, and you can’t audible.

 At one point it called a QB draw from the 22-yard line with four seconds left.
 Really?
 We can’t check out of that and call something with at least a chance of success?
 So, yeah, we failed the challenge and got docked for it.
 Even with that, we finished with a 9.8 out of 10 grade… and were rewarded with being the fourth-to-last pick of the seventh round.